nofitnessforpurpose/DataPak/README.md

 # Data Pack
-PSION Organiser II - Data Pack Case
+Organiser I & Organiser II - Data Pack Case

 A 3D Model file of a PSION Organiser II (all family) Data Pack Case.
 The intention to allow design of modified cases and enable part clearance of electronics within the case to be more readily determined.